Free Dev Day — June 25 — Virtual

 Step 5: DV - Preparing to Load the Raw Vault

-Finally, now that we established the basics and new data is knocking at our door (stream), let's see how we can derive some of the business keys for the Data Vault entities we are going to model.
+Finally, now that we established the basics and new data is logged in the stream, let's see how we can derive some of the business keys for the Data Vault entities we'll model.
 In this example, we'll model it as a view on top of the stream that should allow us to perform data parsing (raw_json -> columns) and business_key, hash_diff derivation on the fly.

-Another thing to notice here is the use of SHA1_BINARY as hashing function.
+Another thing to notice here is the use of the SHA1_BINARY function in the hashing algorithm.
 There are many articles on choosing between MD5/SHA1(2)/other hash functions, so we won't focus on this.
-For this lab, we are going to use fairly common SHA1 and its BINARY version from Snowflake arsenal of functions that use less bytes to encode value than STRING.
+For this guide, we'll use fairly common SHA1 and its BINARY version from Snowflake arsenal of functions, using fewer bytes than a STRING.
 Note that our chosen delimiter is '^', '-1' represents our required null keys or missing descriptive data, '_hk' indicates a hash key, and '_hd' indicates a hash diff.
-While Data Vault 2.1 does not standardized specific hashing algorithms or naming conventions, is does state they must be applied consistently across the implementation.
+While Data Vault 2.1 does not standardize a specific hashing algorithm or naming convention, the DV2.1 standards do state these must be defined and applied consistently across the implementation.

 After creating the views, be sure to take a good look at the sample output.